The Secret To Downhill Running (And Avoiding Injury!)

 As you descent the hill, you should shorten your stride.
 Your feet should touch quickly and not stay in contact with the ground for a long time.

 Think carefully about the type of hills you will be doing, and consider the racecourse you are preparing for.
 If you are going to be racing on a very hilly course with rolling hills, consider that.
 A few hill repeats will not adequately prepare your body for what it will experience on a rolling hilly course.
 If you can find rolling hills with a short drive, it will be time well spent.

 All of the advice given regarding running fast can help you run safely.
 If you are using your arms down the hill, not only will that help you run quickly, it will keep you balanced.

 Working on proper form helps to prevent injury.
 This includes how you carry your body and leaning slightly forward.
 As always, an engaged core offers you strength and stability as a runner.

 Why Do My Quads Ache?

 Although running downhill feels fast and easy, it can leave your legs feeling trashed.
 This is especially true of the quads.

 Every time your foot contacts the ground when running, you experience eccentric loading.
-Your foot hits the ground and your muscles have to contract to prevent a buckle in your knee.
-Without even thinking about it, you use your quadriceps to engage, which results in stabilizing your knees.
+Your foot hits the ground, and your muscles have to contract to prevent a buckle in your knee.
+Without even thinking about it, you use your quadriceps to engage, which stabilizes your knees.

 Downhill running causes much more eccentric loading to occur, which means more work for your quads.
 This is why your quads often ache after a run or race that involves a lot of downhill running.